 August 21, 2023

 I’ve never been to the Netherlands.
 In fact, I’ve never been to Europe at all.
-However, if you’ve been alive as a coherent human being in the past forty years or so, you know that the Eastern side of that continent is known for its… eccentric activities, shall we say.
+However, if you’re alive as a coherent human being, you know that the Eastern side of that continent is known for its… eccentric activities, shall we say.
 Red light districts, late nights, and yes… illicit substances.
-The drug trade in Europe has been heating up, especially in recent years, leading to an uptick in drug-related and violent crimes.
+Drug shipments in Europe have been heating up, especially in recent years, leading to an uptick in drug-related and violent crimes.

-For example, a reported 303 tons of cocaine were seized in Europe in 2021 alone.
-The logistics industry has dealt with the complications of criminal activity more or less since its inception, and from the looks of it, that is an issue that won’t be solved any time soon.
+For example, 303 tons of cocaine were seized in Europe in 2021 alone.
+The logistics industry has dealt with criminal activity since its inception.

-Using shipments of common goods like fruits and vegetables to hide drugs being trafficked long distances has always been a tactic among those looking to move large quantities of them across the world.
-It seems as though for drug traffickers, true classics never go out of style, as a record amount of cocaine was confiscated in Rotterdam two weeks ago.
-The narcotics were being transported inside a shipment of bananas from Ecuador, which is part of the South American hotbed of the drug trade.
+Using shipments of goods like fruits to hide drugs has always been a tactic among those moving them.
+For drug traffickers, classics never go out of style, as authorities were seizing drugs from the port two weeks ago.
+Transporting them inside a shipment of bananas from Ecuador, which is part of the South American hotbed of drug trade.

-Ecuador in particular has been embroiled in a large uptick in drug-related violence, including homicide and intimidation, with gangs engaging in territorial battles with each other, mainly over control of the country’s numerous ports.
+Ecuador is facing a large uptick in drug-related violence, with gangs engaging in territorial battles, mainly over control of ports.
 This comes in addition to a number of attacks and even assassinations on Ecuadorian government officials in recent months, which has led to a state of emergency in some parts of the nation, as well as its entire prison system in order to try to mitigate the surge in violent crimes.

 © Advanced Logistics LLC 2023 | All Rights Reserved